Gazans say they pay the price of fighting between Israel and militant groups - NewsBreak

 The United Nations wants to avoid a nuclear disaster in Ukraine

 U.N.
-Secretary-General Antonio Guterres is in Ukraine where he is calling for the Russian and Ukrainian armies to back away from a nuclear power plant over fears of a nuclear catastrophe.
-LEILA FADEL, HOST:.
-U.N.
-Secretary-General Antonio Guterres is in Ukraine, where he's calling for the Russian and Ukrainian armies...
+Secretary-General Antonio Guterres is in Ukraine, where he's calling for the Russian and Ukrainian armies to back away from a nuclear power plant over fears of a nuclear catastrophe.
+STEVE INSKEEP, HOST:.
+Guterres is also looking for access.
+The United Nations wants to send a fact-finding mission to a...

 Ukraine's first lady posed for 'Vogue' and sparked discussion on how to #SitLikeAGirl